transcom/mymove-docs/docs/api/testing/how-to-test-the-prime-api.md

 You will be prompted to enter your CAC pin.
 This will be the same pin you created when picking up your CAC.

-If you have trouble, you can [[troubleshoot CAC issues here|Troubleshoot-CAC-Reader-Issues]]
+If you have trouble, you can [troubleshoot CAC issues here](../../help/Troubleshoot-CAC-Reader-Issues.md)

 ## Tips and Tricks